-- Deep Space Nine.
-Unaware that the Alien Invasion scare on Earth is just part of a Day Of The Jackboot scheme, Captain Sisko calls a colleague about an irregularity in the security system.
+Deep Space Nine.
+Unaware that the Alien Invasion scare on Earth is just part of a Day of the Jackboot scheme, Captain Sisko calls a colleague about an irregularity in the security system.
 To his surprise the colleague thanks him and promises to cover things up so no-one else would find it.

-- A chilling version occurs at the beginning of Once Upon a Time in the West.
+A chilling version occurs at the beginning of Once Upon a Time in the West.
 Frank and his men have just finished massacring a family, only to exit the house and find a small boy staring at them.

 Frank: You mean, now that you've told him my name?